-A neonatal nurse practitioner is a registered nurse who has an advanced degree and special training in the care of …Continue reading →
+A neonatal nurse practitioner is a registered nurse who has an advanced degree and special training in the care of …Click here to continue reading

 Kelsey and her daughter, Mara, receiving care in our NICU from Media Esser, a neonatal nurse practitioner

 I have worked in the Neonatal Intensive Care Unit at Children’s Hospital of Wisconsin since 2001.
 I started as a nurse intern and later became a nurse.
 Now I am a neonatal nurse practitioner.
-Although I’ve filled different roles, I have learned that the one constant in the NICU is the very special and unique way that we work with the …Continue reading →
+Although I’ve filled different roles, I have learned that the one constant in the NICU is the very special and unique way that we work with the …Click here to continue reading

 Discovering you are pregnant and carrying more than one baby can be an exciting and special time in a woman’s life.
 But, a pregnancy of multiples can have additional risks for the mother and unborn babies, and often is considered a high-risk pregnancy.
 In these cases, the obstetrician will most likely refer the mother to a maternal-fetal medicine specialist, also known as a perinatologist, who specializes in high-risk pregnancies.

 If pregnant with identical twins, the perinatologist will determine if the babies share a placenta.
-If the placenta is shared, there is a greater chance of a …Continue reading →
+If the placenta is shared, there is a greater chance of a …Click here to continue reading

 Premature births — babies born before 37 weeks of pregnancy — have been on the rise in the U.S. for the last 20 years.
 In 2006 our nation hit an all time high of 12.8 percent premature births.
 This is comparable to preterm birth rates in third world countries.

-Now the most recent 2012 data available shows the U.S. ranks 131 out of 184 countries in …Continue reading →
+Now the most recent 2012 data available shows the U.S. ranks 131 out of 184 countries in …Click here to continue reading